opentensor/old-docs/src/SwitchingBranches.md

 # Finney Chain Endpoint

-You may connect to the chain endpoint:
+You can connect to the custom chain endpoint by adding the following flag to your command:
 ``
 wss://public.finney.opentensor.ai:443
 ``
+For example:
 ```bash
 --subtensor.chain_endpoint wss://public.finney.opentensor.ai:443
 ```